lupyuen/nuttx-star64/README.md

 #*$%^&nx_start: CPU0: Beginning Idle Loop
 ```

-And it responds to UART Input yay!
+And it triggers UART Input Interrupts when we type yay!

 ```text
 123067BCnx_start: Entry